LarsMehwald/Assignment2/README.md

 - Literature: folder containing literauture

 and files:
+- README.md: the introductory file to this repository
 - FirstTry.R: A first try on data analysis using RStudio
-- README.md: the introductory file to this repository
+- ResearchProposal.pdf: PDF file containing the output for the research proposal
 - ResearchProposal.html: HTML file that contains the research proposal
 - ResearchProposal.rmd: R markdown file that creates the html output